simdutf/SimdUnicode/README.md

 ```

 ## Results (x64)

-On x64 system, we offer several functions: a fallback function for legacy systems,
-a SSE42 function for older CPUs, and an AVX2 function for current x64 systems.

 On an Intel Ice Lake system, our validation function is up to seven times
 faster than the standard library.